aviaryan/pythons/README.md

 * [Emoji Server](EmojiServer) - Offline version of the awesome Github emoji selector/finder by [@muan](https://github.com/muan)
 * [Name Order Fixer](NameOrderFix) - Pads zeros in numbers of filenames to make them uniform
+* [anime.thehylia soundtrack downloader](TheHyliaSoundtrack) - Download a [anime.thehylia](http://anime.thehylia.com/) soundtrack album at once.
+You may also generate a plain text file with direct links to mp3's instead.

 #### Others